Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: Simulations

 \subsection{ICE-COLA}

 The ICE-COLA mocks \citep{DES:2021fie} are the second set of simulations we count on for analysing and validating our methods.
-This set of 1952 mock galaxy catalogs is designed to mimic the DES Year 3 BAO sample \citep{rosell2021dark} over its full photometric redshift range $0.6<z<1.1$.
+This set of 1952 mock galaxy catalogues is designed to mimic the DES Year 3 BAO sample \citep{rosell2021dark} over its full photometric redshift range $0.6<z<1.1$, which we split again into five redshift bins.
 We refer the interested reader to \cite{DES:2021fie} for further details and highlight here only the basic features of the ICE-COLA mocks.

 A total number of 488 fast $N$-body simulations of full-sky light cones generated by following the ICE-COLA code \citet{ice-cola} are used.
 This code is based on the COmoving Lagrangian Acceleration (COLA) method, which solves for the evolution of the matter density field using second-order Lagrangian Perturbation Theory (2LPT) combined with a Particle-Mesh (PM).
 The simulations use $2048^3$ particles in a box of the size of 1536 Mpc h$^{-1}$ and assume a cosmology consistent with the best-fit of WMAP five-year data \citep{Dunkley09}.
 This means compatible with a flat $\Lambda$CDM model with $\Omega_m=0.25$, $\Omega_{\Lambda}=0.75$, $\Omega_b=0.044$, $n_s=0.95$, $\sigma_8=0.8$, $h=0.7$, and $\fnl=0$.
+A summary of the cosmological parameters and fiducial values used is presented in the second part of Table \ref{tab:param}.

 A hybrid halo occupation distribution - halo abundance matching model is used to populate halos with galaxies.
-Also, automatic calibration is run to match the basis characteristics of the DES Y3 BAO sample: the observed abundance of galaxies as a function of photometric redshift (Figure \ref{fig:nz}), the distribution of photometric redshift errors, and the clustering amplitude on scales smaller than those used for BAO measurements.
+Also, automatic calibration is run to match the basic characteristics of the DES Y3 BAO sample: the observed abundance of galaxies as a function of photometric redshift (Figure \ref{fig:nz}), the distribution of photometric redshift errors, and the clustering amplitude on scales smaller than those used for BAO measurements.

 Finally, four footprint masks corresponding to the DES Y3 BAO sample are placed on each full-sky light cone simulation to reach the final set of 1952 ICE-COLA mocks.
 In Figure \ref{fig:mask}, we can see the shape of the mask followed by one footprint.